akeneo/pim-docs/import_and_export_data/guides/create-connector.rst

 Track the progress of a job
 ---------------------------

-As of now, it is possible your user is not able to see the progress of your job in the UI.
+As of now, it is possible your users are not able to see the progress of your job in the UI.

 .. note::

-    If your job is composed of an ``Akeneo\Tool\Component\Batch\Step\ItemStep`` instance, as well as a reader implenting ``Akeneo\Tool\Component\Batch\Item\TrackableItemReaderInterface`` the tracking of your job should already be available in the UI.
+    If your job is composed of an ``Akeneo\Tool\Component\Batch\Step\ItemStep`` instance, as well as a reader implementing ``Akeneo\Tool\Component\Batch\Item\TrackableItemReaderInterface`` the tracking of your job should already be available in the UI.

 If your job uses a custom reader, make sure it implements ``Akeneo\Tool\Component\Batch\Item\TrackableItemReaderInterface`` and exposes the total of number that will be processed during the execution of the step.